The next generation vision system for robotics and machines

 Responsible for simulating the motions and reaction of objects as if they were under the constraints of real-world.
 By using sensors such as cameras and laser scanners in combination with AI and other vision algorithms, it is possible to bring real-world objects in to the physics engine in order to solve various problems.

-Ocellus try to see and understand the world around it by using sensors in order to create virtual twins of objects around.
+Ocellus see and interprets the world around it by using sensors and cameras in order to create virtual twins of objects around.
 By using VR we can enter the virtual world to see and understand how Ocellus understands the real world.

 - Web Service support